panda-re/panda_class/intro/panda_class_materials/docs/panda_class.md

      root@ac6aadd740c8:/# panda-system-i386 -replay ignorame -os linux-32-debian:3.2.0-4-686-pae -pandalog ignorame.plog  -panda file_taint:filename=id_rsa,pos=1 -panda tainted_instr

 The output of `tainted_instr` goes in a file named `ignorame.plog`.
 This log is in the `pandalog` format, which uses Google protocol buffers under the hood but adds compression as well as the ability to rewind and fast forward.
-You can examine this log directly with the script `plog_reader.py`:
+You can examine this log directly using a Python module that is installed with PANDA.

 **CUE #33: Simple pandalog viewing with `plog_reader`**